-The International Civil Aviation Organization (ICAO), the UN body that sets standards for international flights, has a goal of "carbon neutral growth from 2020" — i.e, limiting the net emissions of international flights to year-2020 levels.
+The International Civil Aviation Organization (ICAO), the UN body that sets standards for international flights, has a goal of "carbon neutral growth from 2020" — i.e., limiting the net emissions of international flights to year-2020 levels.
 With enormous growth projected for this sector, that's a significant gap to close.

-- From 2021-2023, States would opt in to a voluntary pilot phase
+- From 2021-2023, States will opt in to a voluntary pilot phase

-- From 2024-2026, States would opt in voluntarily to another phase
+- From 2024-2026, States will opt in voluntarily to another phase

-- From 2027-2035, States would participate if they have an individual share of international aviation activities in revenue-tonne-kilometers (RTKs) in year 2018 above 0.5% of total RTKs or if their cumulative share in the list of States from the highest to the lowest amount of RTKs reaches 90% of total RTKs
+- From 2027-2035, States will participate if they have an individual share of international aviation activities in revenue-tonne-kilometers (RTKs) in year 2018 above 0.5% of total RTKs or if their cumulative share in the list of States from the highest to the lowest amount of RTKs reaches 90% of total RTKs

 - Exempt States and States not covered, could opt in if they so choose